ijzerbroot/millennium/README.md

-# Millennium
+# Millennium / Millennium_Y
-A keyboard layout

-Millennium is a custom keyboard layout that is meant to improve touch typing comfort.
+Millennium and Millennium_Y are custom keyboard layouts that are meant to improve touch typing comfort.
-It takes care to avoid the following:
+I took care to avoid the following:
 * Commonly used letter combinations under the same finger
 * Reusing the same finger in short succession
 * Awkward finger stretches in general.

 It goes without saying that the base principle is to keep oft-used keys in easy to reach positions, where the most commonly used letters in English are on "home row".
-In addition to the above it tries to optimize for comfortable movements, such as pressing neighboring keys in order such as QWERTY's "ER".
+In addition to the above I've tried to optimize for comfortable movements, such as pressing neighboring keys in order such as with QWERTY's "ER".
-The hand-balance (amount of strokes typed on left hand versus right hand) is about 46% left and 54% right.
-For comparison, Colemak-DH has roughly a 44-56 balance.
+The hand-balance (share of strokes typed on left hand versus right hand) is about 46% left and 54% right for both Millennium-variants.
+For comparison, Colemak-DH roughly has a 44-56 balance.

 Millennium and its Millennium_Y variant started from combining a few traits from layouts created by the AKL community.
 Inspiration came mainly from the excellent [Maya](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.15eb7sf9z9p9) and [Sturdy](https://docs.google.com/document/u/0/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/mobilebasic#h.gmmedttxvbs3) layouts.
 Kudos to Adi.Lela and Oxey.